One Big Beautiful Bill (OBBB): Impact on charitable giving

 Key takeaways and considerations

-In light of the 2025 tax law changes, donors should take a fresh look at their charitable giving strategies to ensure they are maximizing both impact and tax efficiency.
-The introduction of the charitable deduction for non-itemizers may expand participation in giving, while high-income donors may face reduced value from charitable deductions in the future.
-All of this could make 2025 a potentially strategic time to give.
+In light of recent tax law changes, donors should take a fresh look at their charitable giving strategies to ensure they are maximizing both their impact and tax efficiency.
 Donors and their advisors should consider:

-• Timing of contributions – Accelerating contributions in 2025, perhaps using a bunching strategy may yield greater tax savings.
+- Timing of contributions –Using a bunching strategy may yield greater tax savings.
 A donor-advised fund may be worth considering for this purpose.

-• Work with a trusted professional – Donors should engage with a tax professional or financial advisor to tailor a plan that aligns with their values and goals.
+- Working with a trusted professional – Donors should engage with a financial advisor or tax professional to tailor a plan that aligns with their values and goals.

 Want more info before you open a Giving Account?